hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 ## Deploy to the running {{site.data.conrefs.hlf_full}}

 So far, we've created our business network definition, written a unit test and interactively tested the solution in the Playground.

 Now it is time to deploy to a **real** blockchain!
 We are going to deploy the BNA (suffix .bna) file to {{site.data.conrefs.hlf_full}} v1.0 ; this blockchain environment should be set up as a pre-requisite to this E2E tutorial.

 Switch to the terminal  and change directory to the `dist` folder containing the `my-network.bna` file and type:

     composer network deploy -a my-network.bna -p hlfv1 -i admin -s adminpw

-    Note: You'll notice that the flag '-p' specifies that we should use a v1 connection profile  to connect to the running v1.0 Fabric.
-If you're using a 0.6 Fabric environment its: * composer network deploy -a my-network.bna -i admin -s <password? *
+_Note: You'll notice that the flag '-p' specifies that we should use a v1 connection profile  to connect to the running v1.0 Fabric._

 After approximately 30 seconds or so, the business network should have been deployed to your local {{site.data.conrefs.hlf_full}}.
 You should see output as follows:

 ```